 - Price for Quality: Though these aren’t the cheapest pocket diapers available on the market, they are the cheapest option I’ve seen for the quality of the inserts and diaper shell that you get.
 ESPECIALLY when you take into consideration they offer free shipping (yes, even to us Canadian folks) and have given us an exclusive 15% discount on your first purchase, which you can get right now with the coupon CDFB15

-- Natural Inserts: Bungies comes with one hemp insert and one bamboo cotton Insert right out of the box!
+- Natural Inserts: Bungies come with one hemp insert and one bamboo cotton Insert right out of the box!
 These are premium, natural fiber inserts that outperform most other types of inserts.

 - The Details: There are so many small details about these diapers that we love.
 We’ll talk about them each in a bit more detail below, but just to show how many there are, here’s a list: double pocket opening, double gussets in the lining (and not the PUL, which is the waterproof outside layer), snap-in-inserts, soft PUL, and a generous cut.